flaab/picara-php-framework/README.md

 ## Check Installation

 Point your browser to http://localhost/picara-php-framework/htdocs and check if it loads properly.
+If some required PHP or Apache modules are missing, you'll informed and asked to install or enabled them.

 ## Deployment